 If you have chosen New & Customers with Direct Debit payments enabled as your Display Option For on the GoCardless configuration page then GoCardless will appear as a payment method on Chargebee's checkout page.

-Here's what the flow is going to be if you are using GoCardless with Chargebee's hosted checkout pages:
+Here's what the flow is going to be like:

-Upon clicking the Direct Debit/GoCardless option on the checkout page, your customer will be redirected to GoCardless' hosted payment pages (more on the redirect flow here).
+Upon clicking the Direct Debit/GoCardless option on the checkout page, your customers will be redirected to GoCardless' hosted payment pages if you have not enabled the advanced features.
+In case you have enabled the advanced features option, your customers can checkout using Chargebee's interface itself.

-In GoCardless, she will be able to enter and confirm her bank details, authorizing the withdrawal of funds from her account towards this payment and upcoming payments.
+They will have to enter and confirm their bank details.
+Then, they have to authorize the withdrawal of funds from their account towards this payment and upcoming payments.

-Now GoCardless generates a Direct Debit Mandate to your customer, for authorization.
+GoCardless generates a Direct Debit Mandate to your customer, for authorisation and confirmation.

-Once GoCardless sets up a direct debit successfully with the customer's bank, the funds will be withdrawn; the entire process takes a minimum of three and a maximum of five days.
+Once GoCardless sets up a direct debit successfully with the customer's bank, the funds will be withdrawn; the entire process takes a minimum of three and a maximum of six days.

-If your customer chooses to use GoCardless as a payment method on checkout, the Allow this customer to pay via his/her bank account option in the customer's Customer Details page will be enabled automatically.
+If your customer chooses to use GoCardless as a payment method on checkout, the Allow this customer to pay via his/her bank account option in the respective customer's details page will be enabled automatically.

 Option B Use Chargebee's API